vitalets/playwright-bdd-example/README.md

 ## How to run it locally / How to report a bug

 1. [Fork](https://github.com/vitalets/playwright-bdd-example/fork) the repo
-2. Clone it to your local machine:
+2. Clone it to your local machine
    ```
    git clone https://github.com/<%your github username%>/playwright-bdd-example.git
    ```

-2. Change directory to `playwright-bdd-example`:
+2. Change directory to `playwright-bdd-example`
    ```
    cd playwright-bdd-example
    ```